torsbos/latex/README.md

 \usepackage{setspace}
 ```

-`uni.bib` is the bibliography file.
+`uni.bib` is the bibliography file, which resides in the current working directory.

 compiling is as follows: